 What are customer relations?

 For starters, let’s add a pinch of theory.

 Customer relationships involve marketing, sales, and customer service communication.
 They are all about the way a company engages people: either reactively or proactively.
-The first option is responding to customer complaints reported by clients.
-And the latter is providing information about products, addressing customer questions before they even arise.
+The first option is responding to complaints reported by clients.
+And the latter is providing information about products, addressing questions before they even arise.
 This helps shape a long-lasting impression.